AFLplusplus/AFLplusplus/unicorn_mode/README.md

 ## 1) Introduction

-The code in ./unicorn_mode allows you to build the (Unicorn Engine)[https://github.com/unicorn-engine/unicorn] with AFL support.
+The code in ./unicorn_mode allows you to build the (Unicorn Engine)[https://github.com/unicorn-engine/unicorn] with AFL++ support.
 This means, you can run anything that can be emulated in unicorn and obtain instrumentation output for black-box, closed-source binary code snippets.
 This mechanism can be then used by afl-fuzz to stress-test targets that couldn't be built